How to obtain information from the Council

 and updates the publication scheme on a regular basis.

-Publications Scheme is available or in hard copy on request.
+The Council’s Guide to Information is available or in hard copy on request.
 Any information

 contained in the scheme will be made available in the manner indicated.